nenene1812/nuwe-data-science-challenge/README.md

 The solution ingests renewable energy generation and electricity load time series data from 9 countries via the ENTSO-E API.
 Data cleaning, feature engineering, and model training were performed using RandomForestClassifier to output predictions on which country will have the most surplus green energy.

-The README describes the approach, documents key files, and discusses model performance.
-An F1 score of X was achieved on the test set.
+The README describes the approach, documents key files.
 Please refer to the notebooks and scripts in [playground folder](https://github.com/nenene1812/nuwe-data-science-challenge/tree/main/playground) for implementation details.

 ### Authors